-/Power Delivery Challenges In Angstrom Nodes: Paving The Way For 3D Integrated Circuits (3D-ICs) of The Future
+/Power Delivery Challenges In Angstrom Nodes: Paving the Way For 3D Integrated Circuits (3D-ICs) for high power density AI/ML applications

-This PhD opportunity tries to tackle the above power delivery challenges and to propose methods, solutions and trade-off analysis for power supply noise mitigation techniques in 3D-ICs, e.g. bringing passive components such as high-density decoupling CAPs closer to the chip and enabling fully integrated voltage regulators (FIVR) for more efficient power delivery.
-You will work with IMEC’s advanced technology PDK suited for Angstrom nodes to lay out commercial design benchmarks executing realistic workloads.
-You will be using electromagnetic field simulator (e.g., High-Frequency Structure Simulator (HFSS) from ANSYS) to accurately model package and board level as well as TSV parasitics for different flavors of 2.5D and 3D integration technologies, e.g., F2F/F2B hybrid bonding.
-Effect of running workloads will be studied to identify noise-critical windows.
+This PhD opportunity offers the opportunity to take up these exciting challenges and to design optimization methodologies, solutions and trade-off analysis for power delivery and management in heterogenous 3D-ICs for high peak load AI/ML applications e.g. design technology optimization methodologies using imec’s advanced passive component technology like high-density DCAPs, enabling fully integrated voltage regulators (FIVR).
+You will work with IMEC’s advanced technology PDK suited for Angstrom nodes to implement commercial design benchmarks executing realistic workloads.
+You will be using electromagnetic field simulator (e.g., High-Frequency Structure Simulator (HFSS) from ANSYS) to accurately model package and board level as well as TSV parasitics for different flavours of 2.5D and integration technologies, e.g., F2F/F2B hybrid bonding Effect of running workloads will be studied to identify noise-critical windows.
 Finally, you will explore opportunities to mitigate the supply noise by strategically placing decoupling capacitors/ DCAPs (e.g. on-chip 2.5D MIMCAP).
-Recently, backside power delivery network (BSPDN) has been introduced to improve power integrity2 by migrating the power/ground interconnects to the back side of the wafer for more generous routing resource allocation for signals in the front side, thereby making the power lines fatter and less resistive.
-The backside of the wafer can be further exploited to include power switches and /or incorporating high-density MIMCAPs to filter high-frequency noise and for realizing power-efficient designs.
+Recently, backside power delivery network (BSPDN) has been introduced to improve power integrity[2] of the wafer for more generous routing resource allocation for signals in the front side, thereby making the power lines fatter and less resistive.
+The backside of the wafer can be further exploited to include power switches and /or incorporating high-density MIMCAPs to filter high-frequency noise and for realizing power-efficient designs. for realizing power-efficient designs.

 More specifically, your work will involve the following activities: